This function finds optimal balance using multivariate matching where

 A vector

-of the weights given to each variable in X
+of the weights given to each variable in X.

 A matrix whose diagonal corresponds to the

-weight given to each variable in X
+weight given to each variable in X. This object corresponds

-to the Weight.matrix
+to the Weight.matrix in the Match function.

 A matrix where the first column contains the row